Skip to content

 • Encryption of client records both in transit and at rest

-• Written incident response plan that must be tested and updated regularly
+• A written incident response plan that must be tested and updated regularly

 • Annual penetration testing or continuous monitoring for firms above 5,000 records

-Preparers with fewer than 5,000 customer records receive a limited exemption from certain reporting provisions, but the written plan requirement applies without exception to all covered preparers.
+Preparers with fewer than 5,000 customer records receive a limited exemption from certain reporting provisions, but the written plan requirement applies to every covered preparer without exception.
+Our breakdown of the FTC Safeguards Rule for tax preparers walks through each obligation in practical terms.

 Additional Enforcement Statutes